Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Simulation Study

 \subsection{Simulation 1 and 2}

-In Simulation 1, we assume the true relationship between the mean-dispersion parameters is linear on the log-scale, while in Simulation 2, we assume it is non-linear and non-quadratic, but monotonically increasing on the log-scale (Web Appendix B.4).
+In Simulation 1, we assume the true relationship between the mean-dispersion parameters is linear on the log-scale, while in Simulation 2, we assume it is non-linear and non-quadratic, but monotonically increasing on the log-scale (Figure \ref{fig:summary_copy}).
 For both, we simulate data with $C_1= 50$ cells in dataset 1 and $C_2= 100$ cells in dataset 2, with $G= 50$ genes.
-We assume there are 3 clusters, with true cell proportions $(p_{1,1},p_{2,1}, p_{3,1}) = (0.6,0.4,0)$ for dataset 1 and $(p_{1,2},p_{2,2}, p_{3,2}) = (0.4,0,0.6)$ for dataset 2; simulation details are provided in Web Appendix C.
+We assume there are 3 clusters, with true cell proportions $(p_{1,1},p_{2,1}, p_{3,1}) = (0.6,0.4,0)$ for dataset 1 and $(p_{1,2},p_{2,2}, p_{3,2}) = (0.4,0,0.6)$ for dataset 2; simulation details are provided in Web Appendix \ref{sec:sim2} and \ref{sec:sim3}.

-For both simulations, we investigate prior sensitivity by comparing general priors based on standard hyperparameter values with empirical priors based on hyperparameters specified using initial \textit{bayNorm} estimates (as described in Section \ref{sec:prior}).
-In addition, to enhance flexibility, we consider both linear and quadratic relationships in the prior model for the mean-variance relationship.
-This results in four settings for the proposed Norm-HDP model: linear model with general priors (GL), quadratic model with general priors (GQ), linear model with empirical priors (EL) and quadratic model with empirical priors (EQ).
-In all settings, we perform $T = 8,000$ iterations with a burn-in of 5,000 and thinning of 5; traceplots (shown in Web Appendix C) suggest convergence.

 Note that to avoid simulating datasets with empty cells and genes that are not expressed, we generate the true capture efficiencies with a mean of 0.70 which is much higher than the default value of 0.06 for droplet based protocol \citep{klein2015droplet}.
-The capture efficiencies in \textit{bayNorm} are estimated as proportional to cell-specific scaling factors with the global mean set to this default value \citep[Supplementary Note 1 of][and also detailed in Web Appendix B]{Tang}; thus, the empirical prior based on the \textit{bayNorm} capture efficiencies estimates has prior mean equal to the default value.
+The capture efficiencies in \textit{bayNorm} are estimated as proportional to cell-specific scaling factors with the global mean set to this default value \citep[Supplementary Note 1 of][and also detailed in Web Appendix \ref{sec:baynorm_beta}]{Tang}; thus, the empirical prior based on the \textit{bayNorm} capture efficiencies estimates has prior mean equal to the default value.
 Due to the identifiability issues discussed in Section \ref{s:model}, recovery of the true capture efficiencies is difficult if the true mean is far from the prior.
 Hence, for this task, we employ more informative priors by setting the global mean capture efficiency in \textit{bayNorm} to 0.70.
-In Web Appendix B, we demonstrate good recovery of the true mean capture efficiencies under our Bayesian approach even when the prior mean is slightly misspecified, which is instead problematic for \textit{bayNorm}.
+In Web Appendix \ref{sec:sim3_results}, we demonstrate good recovery of the true mean capture efficiencies under our Bayesian approach even when the prior mean is slightly misspecified, which is instead problematic for \textit{bayNorm}.